Higher Education Institutions

 Baden-Württemberg Cooperative State University

 The Baden-Württemberg Cooperative State University is based in Stuttgart.
 It is the first higher education institution in Germany to combine practical workplace training with academic studies.
 This enables it to bring about a close integration of theory and practice, the two components of the dual education the university offers.
 More and more students are studying at one of this university's nine locations.
-In fact, almost one in ten students are now enrolled at the Baden-Württemberg Cooperative State University.
+In fact, almost ten per cent of all students in Baden-Württemberg are currently studying at the Baden-Württemberg Cooperative State University.

 The key feature of the so-called dual study concept is that students regularly switch from their academic studies at the university to practical training provided by their workplace training provider, the so-called corporate partner.
 This allows students to apply the theoretical knowledge they have acquired in practice immediately.
 Students receive a training allowance from their corporate partner throughout their studies.
 This means, of course, that the Baden-Württemberg Cooperative State University does not have traditional semester vacations.
 Instead, trainees receive an annual leave entitlement.